timothywlee-zz/lakers-memory-match/README.md

 * Users can flip cards that they can potentially match
 * Users can play multiple games
 * Users can keep track of stats
-* Users can see their accuracy after the game is completed
+* Users can see their accuracy during the game

 # Preview
 ![preview image](lakers-memory-match-preview-final.gif)